CALB's first filing did not mention the amount it plans to raise, but media reports previously suggested its IPO could raise up to $1.5 billion.

 It is worth noting that on November 17, 2021, CALB said in its strategy launch that it will target power battery capacity to 500 GWh by 2025, with a projected capacity of 1 TWh by 2030.

-According to a report by tech media outlet 36kr late last year, Motors (NYSE: XPEV, HKG: 9868) plans to bring in CALB as its new main battery supplier, which would cut into CATL's supply share.
+According to a report by tech media outlet 36kr late last year, Xpeng Motors (NYSE: XPEV, HKG: 9868) plans to bring in CALB as its new main battery supplier, which would cut into CATL's supply share.

 Cailian later quoted Xpeng sources as suggesting that the report was true, saying that the supply chain of components needed for vehicle production needed to be continually refined to better ensure supply and yield, and to more accurately predict delivery cycles.

-XPeng reportedly to replace CATL with CALB for cost reasons, EV maker responds
+Xpeng reportedly to replace CATL with CALB for cost reasons, EV maker responds